FriedCNL/ScreeningStimuli/README.md

 All stimuli are named with a pattern: `<concept>_id<stimuli_id>_<category_code>.jpg`.

-The category code is 6 digits bool variable indicating if the stimuli has:
+The category code is a 6-digit boolean variable indicating if the stimulus bas:
 ```
 People
 Animals